yamaks2306/edged-helm/README.md

-# EdgeDB Helm Chart
+# GEL Helm Chart

+> ⚠️ **Important Update**: Starting from version 6.0, EdgeDB has been renamed to GEL.
+This helm chart has been updated to support the new version and name.
+All references to EdgeDB in code and documentation have been replaced with GEL.

-Helm chart for deploying EdgeDB in a Kubernetes cluster.
+Helm chart for deploying GEL in a Kubernetes cluster.

 ## Description

-This Helm chart allows you to install and configure EdgeDB - the next-generation object-relational database.
-EdgeDB can be deployed in standalone mode, with existing external PostgreSQL backend, or PostgreSQL can be deployed with the EdgeDB cluster.
+This Helm chart allows you to install and configure GEL - the next-generation object-relational database.
+GEL can be deployed in standalone mode, with existing external PostgreSQL backend, or PostgreSQL can be deployed with the GEL cluster.

 ## Prerequisites